alphagov/govuk-knowledge-graph-search/README.md

 ### Staging Deployment

+The staging environment can be accessed here: https://govgraphsearchstaging.dev/

 Staging deployment is triggered automatically whenever a pull request is merged into the main branch.

 This is made possible by the deploy-staging GitHub Action.